BlackArabb/ekehi-mobile/ktMobileApp/APPWRITE_INTEGRATION_FIXES.md

 1. Profile page should now correctly display user data from the database
 2. Mining page should now correctly display mining session data
 3. Leaderboard and social pages should continue to work as before

+## Additional Fixes for Null Safety

+Made all document conversion methods more robust by adding null checks:

+1. **UserRepository.documentToUserProfile**: Added null checks for all fields including document.id, document.createdAt, and document.updatedAt
+2. **MiningRepository.documentToMiningSession**: Added null checks for document.id, document.createdAt, and document.updatedAt
+3. **SocialTaskRepository.documentToSocialTask**: Added null checks for all fields
+4. **SocialTaskRepository.documentToUserSocialTask**: Added null checks for userId and taskId

 ## Future Considerations